-I wrote a book last year entitled Strategy from the Outside In: Profiting from Customer Value.
+I wrote a book in 2o10 entitled Strategy from the Outside In: Profiting from Customer Value.
 The central premise of the book is that companies are often managed with a focus on priorities other than customers.
 A range of reasons rooted in “insight-out thinking” include satisfying the stock market, lowering costs, or extracting all the value from existing capabilities.
 Companies that approach strategy from the outside in begin and end with the customer.
 In the words of Stephen Haeckel, these companies manage using “sense and respond,” not “make and sell.”

 The CMO Survey asks a series of questions that reflect this focus on managing from the outside in.
 Specifically, it asks six questions across a range of strategy activities.
 Top marketers rate the following items based on the lead “Information about customers and competitors”: